CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + ** Administration: ** So that unauthorized persons can not change printer settings, appropriate protective measures have to be implemented for network printers.
 + ** Physical protection: ** It should be considered to take measures against manipulation directly on the device.
 This includes a suitable list of printers and the protection of the interfaces.
 + ** Network-specific protection: ** For network-capable components, mechanisms must be set up to protect against attacks from the network.
-If IEEE 802.1X or similar network access control techniques are supported by the network printers and the network infrastructure, they should also be used.
+If IEEE 802.1X or similar network access control techniques are supported by the network printers and network infrastructure, they should also be used.
 This prevents IT systems from being connected to the network without authorization.
 Furthermore, print servers should not be able to connect to other IT systems except for the default printers.

 * ** Availability: ** It is recommended to take precautions against failure of print servers or individual devices.
-For example, maintenance contracts can reduce downtime if there are technical defects (see SYS.4.1.M15 * Emergency Preparedness for Printers, Copiers and Multifunction Devices *).
+For example, maintenance contracts can reduce downtime if there are technical problems (see SYS.4.1.M15 * Emergency Preparedness for Printers, Copiers and Multifunction Devices *).
 * ** Encryption: ** Requirement SYS.4.1.M14 * Information Protection for Printers, Copiers and Multifunction Devices * addresses, among other things, the following issues that play an important role in planning: